DEFINING THE COORDINATION LAYER

 The System of Record for Work Coordination.

-Organizations rely on task systems to manage assignments and chat platforms to facilitate communication.
-Yet the cross-functional work that drives execution often happens outside both systems, leaving critical coordination invisible, fragmented, and difficult to track.
+Organizations rely on task systems for assignments and chat platforms for communication.
+Yet the cross-functional work that drives execution happens outside both - leaving critical coordination invisible, fragmented, and untracked.

-A Work Coordination System captures how work moves across teams, departments, and reporting structures.
-By making coordination visible, traceable, and auditable, organizations gain a complete record of the relationships, dependencies, and collaboration behind execution.
+A Work Coordination System captures how work moves across teams, departments, and reporting structures - making coordination visible, traceable, and auditable, with a complete record of the relationships and dependencies behind execution.

 VIEWING: TASK CONTAINER SILO LENS